-WEL.164 Arc Welding Advanced
+WEL 164 - Arc Welding Advanced

 This course is a continuation of WEL 162 and provides information that is needed by all persons advancing in the field of welding.
 The focus of this course is correctly matching the welding process to the metal being welded.
 The processes are explained in detail and the course provides quality control data and reference material that is of high interest to welding personnel.
 Areas of concentration will include: Shielded Metal Arc Welding (SMAW) process and advanced welding techniques, Nomenclature and definitions specific to this process, and safety, weld quality control, and other related welding information.
+Degree or Certificate: AAS, AGS, and Certificates where applicable (1.2)

-Prerequisites: Take WEL.162 with a grade of C or better.
-Applicable toward graduation at Sandburg where program structure permits: Degree or Certificate: AAS, AGS, and Certificates where applicable (1.2).
+Applicable toward graduation at Sandburg where program structure permits:

+Degree or Certificate: AAS, AGS, and Certificates where applicable (1.2)